Maximal perimeter and maximal width of a convex small polygon

 Let $\geo{P}$ be a convex polygon.
 The {\em diameter} of $\geo{P}$ is the maximum distance between pairs of its vertices.
 The polygon $\geo{P}$ is {\em small} if its diameter equals one.
 The diameter graph of a small polygon is defined as the graph with the vertices of the polygon, and an edge between two vertices exists only if the distance between these vertices equals one.
 Diameter graphs of some convex small polygons are represented in Figure~\ref{figure:4gon}, Figure~\ref{figure:6gon}, and Figure~\ref{figure:8gon}.
 The solid lines illustrate pairs of vertices which are unit distance apart.
 The height associated to a side of~$\geo{P}$ is defined as the maximum distance between a vertex of~$\geo{P}$ and the line containing the side.
 The minimum height for all sides is the {\em width} of the polygon~$\geo{P}$.

 When $n=2^s$ with integer $s\ge 4$, both the maximal perimeter and the maximal width of a convex small $n$-gon are unknown.
-However, tight bounds can be obtained analytically.
-It is well known that, for an integer $n \ge 3$, the value $2n\sin \frac{\pi}{2n}$~\cite{reinhardt1922,datta1997} is an upper bound on the perimeter $L(\geo{P}_n)$ of a convex small $n$-gon $\geo{P}_n$ and the value $\cos \frac{\pi}{2n}$~\cite{bezdek2000} an upper bound on its width $W(\geo{P}_n)$.
-Recently, the author~\cite{bingane2021b} constructed a family of convex small $n$-gons, for $n=2^s$ with $s\ge 2$, whose perimeters and widths differ from the upper bounds $2n\sin \frac{\pi}{2n}$ and $\cos \frac{\pi}{2n}$ by just $O(1/n^6)$ and $O(1/n^4)$, respectively.
+However, tight bounds may be obtained analytically.
+It is well known that, for an integer $n \ge 3$, the value $2n\sin \frac{\pi}{2n}$~\cite{reinhardt1922,vincze1950,datta1997} is an upper bound on the perimeter $L(\geo{P}_n)$ of a convex small $n$-gon $\geo{P}_n$ and the value $\cos \frac{\pi}{2n}$~\cite{gashkov1985,bezdek2000} an upper bound on its width $W(\geo{P}_n)$.
+Recently, the author~\cite{bingane2022e} constructed a family of convex small $n$-gons, for $n=2^s$ with $s\ge 3$, whose perimeters and widths differ from the upper bounds $2n\sin \frac{\pi}{2n}$ and $\cos \frac{\pi}{2n}$ by just $O(1/n^6)$ and $O(1/n^4)$, respectively.
 By constrast, both the perimeter and the width of a regular small $n$-gon differ by $O(1/n^2)$ when $n \ge 4$ is even.
 In the present paper, we further tighten lower bounds on the maximal perimeter and the maximal width.
-Thus, our main result is the following:
+Following the strategy employed in~\cite{bingane2022e}, our first result is the following:

 \begin{theorem} Suppose $n=2^s$ with integer $s\ge 4$.
 Let $\ub{L}_n := 2n \sin \frac{\pi}{2n}$ denote an upper bound on the perimeter $L(\geo{P}_n)$ of a convex small $n$-gon $\geo{P}_n$, and $\ub{W}_n := \cos \frac{\pi}{2n}$ denote an upper bound on its width $W(\geo{P}_n)$.
-Then there exists a convex small $n$-gon $\geo{D}_n$ such that
+Then there exists a convex small $n$-gon $\geo{C}_n$ such that